Peter Žulj

-Peter Antonio Žulj ([ʒûːʎ]; born 9 June 1993) is an Austrian professional footballer who plays as a midfielder for Chinese Super League club Changchun Yatai, and the Austria national team.
+Peter Antonio Žulj ([ʒûːʎ]; born 9 June 1993) is an Austrian professional footballer who plays as a midfielder for Thai League 1 club Buriram United, and the Austria national team.

 Career

 Žulj was developed by the youth system of Rapid Wien, but he never appeared for the club's first team.
 After loan spells in the Austrian Football First League with Grödig and Hartberg, he joined Austrian Football Bundesliga side Wolfsberger AC in January 2014.

 On 9 May 2018, he played in the game in which Sturm Graz beat Red Bull Salzburg in extra time to win the 2017–18 Austrian Cup.

 In January 2019, he signed a 3.5 years contract with Anderlecht.
+On 11 January 2021, he was loaned to Turkish Süper Lig club Göztepe.

+On 23 June 2021, he signed a 3 years with İstanbul Başakşehir.
+On 12 January 2022, he was loaned to Hungarian Nemzeti Bajnokság I club Fehérvár.

 On 1 September 2022, Žulj joined Chinese Super League club Changchun Yatai.

 International career

 In February 2014, Žulj was called up the Austria under-21 squad for the first time.

 He debuted for the senior Austria national football team in a friendly 4–0 win over Luxembourg on 27 March 2018.